Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 podman tag alephalpha.jfrog.io/pharia-kernel-images/pharia-skill:latest pharia-skill
 ```

-Feel free to use `docker` instead, if you are more familiar with that tooling.
+Only `podman` is tested, but `docker` should be a dropin replacement.

-With the tooling available we can now upload the Skill.
+With the tooling available, we can now upload the Skill.

 ```shell
 podman run -v ./haiku.wasm:/haiku.wasm pharia-skill publish -R registry.gitlab.aleph-alpha.de -r engineering/pharia-skills/skills -u DUMMY_USER_NAME -p $GITLAB_TOKEN ./haiku.wasm
 ```

-With our Gitlab registry, any user name will work, as long as you use a token.
+With our Gitlab registry, any user name will work, as long as you use a access token.
 You can generate a token on your profile page.
-It is important to give write privilege.
+It is necessary to include write privilege.

 Congratulations!
 Your Skill is now deployed.
-You can now use the HTTP API to call it.
+You can now use the [HTTP API](https://pharia-kernel.aleph-alpha.stackit.run/api-docs#tag/skills/POST/execute_skill) to call it.

 # Local Pharia Kernel setup